reticpy/retic-land-docusaurus/docs/api/services.md

 ## Validation Services

 Retic also offers the ability to validate certain requirements in a request natively.
-For example, in the case that the mandatory [parameters](https://retic.land/manual/glossary/#par%C3%A1metros "Glosario de Términos") in a request are valid.
+For example, in the case that the mandatory [parameters](https://retic.land/manual/glossary/#parameters "Glossary of Terms") in a request are valid.

 ### validate_obligate_fields(*fields: any* = None)

 Most of the time there are values that are required.
-Retic offers the `validate_obligate_fields(...)`service which checks if a list of mandatory [parameters](https://retic.land/manual/glossary/#par%C3%A1metros "Glosario de Términos") are valid.
+Retic offers the `validate_obligate_fields(...)`service which checks if a list of mandatory [parameters](https://retic.land/manual/glossary/#parameters "Glossary of Terms") are valid.

 **Parameters:**

-- **fields**: It's the glosary that contains the [parameters](https://retic.land/manual/glossary/#par%C3%A1metros "Glosario de Términos") that are required, these values ​​can be of type list or simple values.
+- **fields**: It's the glosary that contains the [parameters](https://retic.land/manual/glossary/#parameters "Glossary of Terms") that are required, these values can be of type list or simple values.

 The following example validates that the `files` parameter exists, which is obtained when a file is sent in a request.